danask/MDB/README.md

 ###	Scope of iteration2
 -	Product and features: movie list, movie registration, user list with Hibernate in SpringMVC
 -	Documentation: detailed use cases, CRC cards, metrics and measurement, component diagram, Hibernate for persistence layer, and Github for the planning, defects, and issue tracking

+##	Iteration3:

+This phase provides the layout design of project with diagram, a couple of module implementations, and tests using JUnit.

+###	Group Dynamics

+-	Seongku (Daniel) Ahn: planning in Github, Role management, and code review as a leader
+-	Ankit Chutani: documentation, implementation for movie search
+-	Twinklepreet Kaur: documentation, test, and debugging

+###	Scope of iteration3
+-	Product and features: movie search and role management with JUnit in SpringMVC
+-	Documentation: detailed use cases, CRC cards, metrics and measurement, component/sequence diagram, Hibernate for persistence layer, unit test with JUnit and Github for the planning, defects, and issue tracking